-Strength & Conditioning Basics - The Force-Velocity Curve
+Sport Science Basics - The Force-Velocity Curve

 The force velocity relationship underpins all muscle contractions and joint movements.
 It states that muscle force and velocity are inversely related.
 When contraction force is high, velocity is low and vice versa (Figure 1).
-For instance, lifting very heavy, like a 1RM back squat, produces very high forces and very low velocities.
+For instance, lifting very heavy, like a 1RM back squat, produces very high forces, at very low velocities.
 On the complete other end of the spectrum you have high velocity movements and low forces - like sprinting at max speeds.
 Hill (1938) has been attributed for the discovery of the force-velocity relationship, almost 80 years ago.
 Today, strength & conditioning coaches and sport scientists use the F-V curve to guide training programs, as an upwards shift in the curve will improve muscle function and athletic performance.
 How so?
 The basic premise is this - shift the curve upwards and at any given velocity, you can now produce more force.
 Or put another way - at any given force, you can produce more velocity.

 In theory, this is what the curve looks like...along with associated training qualities: